ChandanShastri/hck/README.md

 # hck
+Chandan Shastri   | crshastri@gmail.com

-The Main CodeBase of my Intern Code for Hacker Earth
+This is the Main CodeBase of my Internship Project for HackerEarth.